 Arizona provides a generous homestead exemption that protects up to $150,000 in equity in a house or other real property.
 Arizona law also allows debtors to keep food and fuel for up to six months, and up to $6,000 equity in a vehicle.
 Here’s the whole list of Arizona exemptions.

 When you file for bankruptcy, you must compare your income to the median income in Arizona for a household of your size.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Arizona income for a four-person household is over $61,000; these figures change periodically.
+Currently, the median Arizona income for a four-person household is about $61,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
 Click on “Bankruptcy Reform,” and then “Means Testing Information.”
 Or go directly to the Census Bureau table here..